Are you choosing to be single? Or is it something else?

 As psychologist and author Robert Firestone, wrote in his article “You Don’t Want What You Say You Want,” “Most of us profess that we want to find a loving partner, but the experience of real love disrupts fantasies of love that have served as a survival mechanism since early childhood… Pushing away and punishing the beloved acts to preserve one’s negative self-image and reduces anxiety.”

 Our fears surrounding intimacy may manifest as concerns over someone “liking us too much,” an understandably irrational reason not to date a person.
-Or we may punish the other person by being critical, even engaging in nasty behaviour, essentially making sure we don’t get the loving responses we say we want.
+Or we may punish the other person by being critical, even engaging in nasty behaviour.
+This essentially makes sure we don’t get the loving responses we say we want.

 The reality is that most people can only tolerate a certain amount of closeness.
 We are defended about letting someone else in.
 In effect, on a deeper level, we don’t necessarily want the love we say we want.
 We’re actually more comfortable being single.